Cathy Zimmermann: Life and career

 Since 2012 she volunteers in an Austrian hospice as a carer for terminally ill people once a week and is part of school projects in which she talks about hospices and loss experiences with kids and teenagers.

 For her engagement she received a medal of honor in gold from the "Albert Schweitzer Gesellschaft".

 She will play the leading role "Jane" in the upcoming apocalyptic webtv series "after hell" which is an Austrian, English and American production including the two American actors Dirk Benedict and Richard Hatch.

 Private life

-Cathy Zimmermann was born in Vienna and is an only child.
+Zimmermann was born in Vienna and is an only child.
 She was in a relationship with the ZiB 20 host Roman Rafreider.